Shenguito/SEC-HDSCoin/README.md

 The 1st stage's description is defined at SEC-1718Project-stage1.pdf

-Missing bugs: negative value, transaction signature, crash server may cause file corruption.
+Bugs: negative value, transaction signature, crash server may cause file corruption.

 The 2nd stage's description is defined at SEC-1718Project-stage2.pdf